AlphaFold3 at TACC

 SLURM Job Script Preparation

 Next, prepare a batch job submission script for running AlphaFold3.
 Model inference must be run on a GPU.
-See the AlphaFold3 performance documentation for more information on executing AlphaFold3 jobs in stages to optimize resource utilization.
+See the Running MSA and Inference Separately section of this page and the AlphaFold3 performance documentation for more information on executing AlphaFold3 jobs in stages to optimize resource utilization.

 Templates for batch job submission scripts are provided within the "Examples" paths listed in Table 1. above.
 The example templates need to be customized before they can be used.
 Copy the desired tample to your $WORK or $SCRATCH space along with the input .json file.
 After necessary customizations, a batch script for running AlphaFold3 on Lonestar6 may look like this: